 begins, revenue from license payments will be

-distributed to token holders on a 1:1 basis.
+distributed to claim-token holders on a 1:1 basis.

 Distribution will be through well regulated